World Crazy Golf Championships

 The World Crazy Golf Championships (WCGC) have been staged since 2003 at the Adventure Golf Complex on Crazy Golf Course on the seafront of Hastings, East Sussex.
+From 2016, the World Crazy Golf Championships has taken place in June each year.
+The most recent event took place on 6, 7 & 8 June 2025.

-Individual players from all over the world contest for the prestigious trophy.

-including England, Scotland, Wales, Ireland, Finland, Germany, Czech Republic, Portugal and the United States.
-During the tournament's 19-year history (to 2022), 7 different players have managed to lift the coveted trophy.
+Individual players from across the world contest for the trophy, including England, Scotland, Wales, Ireland, Finland, Germany, Czech Republic, Portugal and the United States.
+During the tournament's 23-year history (to 2025), only 7 different players have managed to lift the trophy.